Skip to content

 Summarize this article with

-Law firms are subject to the same KYC/AML obligations as banks and financial institutions -- but with an additional constraint that financial entities do not face: attorney-client privilege.
+Law firms are subject to client identification obligations under state and territory law society rules, with full AML/CTF obligations anticipated under the Tranche 2 expansion of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).
+But lawyers face an additional constraint that financial entities do not: legal professional privilege.
 This duality places lawyers in a singular position.
-They must verify the identity of their clients, identify ultimate beneficial owners, and, where applicable, file suspicious activity reports with the relevant financial intelligence unit, all while protecting the absolute confidentiality of the lawyer-client relationship.
-How do you reconcile these two apparently contradictory imperatives?
+They must verify the identity of their clients, identify ultimate beneficial owners, and, where applicable, file suspicious matter reports with AUSTRAC, all while protecting the absolute confidentiality of the lawyer-client relationship.
 Automating document validation through artificial intelligence offers a concrete answer, provided that strict guarantees on security and data sovereignty are respected.

 KYC Obligations for Law Firms: The Regulatory Framework